AmadeusITGroup/AgnosUI/docs/01-Headless/00-Introduction.md

 These must be applied to the appropriate elements in the UI to ensure correct behavior.

 Refer to the [dedicated section](03-Directives.md) for more details.

-### actions

-`actions` contain functions designed to be directly plugged into the UI, such as `click` or `hover` in the rating component, connected to specific HTML element events.

 ### api